wp-plugins/plugmatter-optin-feature-box-lite/readme.txt

 1. Use WordPress Plugin Search in your WordPress
 2. Look for "Plugmatter Optin Feature Box"
 3. Click to Install and Activate
-4. A new Plugmatter Feature Box - Lite will appear on your Admin column
+4. A new Plugmatter Feature Box - Lite will appear in your Admin column

 Download & Install:
 ----

-1. You can download the ".zip" file from the top right of this page on to computer
+1. Download the ".zip" of the plugin file from the top right corner of this page on to your computer
 2. Go to your Plugins section and click "add new"
 3. Select the tab "Add"
 4. Click "Upload" to upload and install the plugin from your computer / desktop